-The Convention can be convened after the Resolution is passed by two-thirds of the State Legislatures no later than six years after receipt of the Resolution from the Chief Justice.
-A vote to rescind the approval of the Proposed Amendment shall not have effect if passed after two-thirds of States have approved.
+The Convention can be convened after the Resolution is passed by twothirds of the State Legislatures no later than six years after receipt of the Resolution from the Chief Justice.
+A vote to rescind the Proposed Amendment support shall not have effect if passed after two-thirds of States have approved.
 When two-thirds of State Legislatures approve the Resolution for a Constitutional Convention, then the Convention shall convene at a time and place in accordance with the Resolution.